Economic Development Winnipeg Inc. – Board of Directors (2013-14)

 EDW board role: Co-Chair and Executive Committee member

 Mike has been practicing as a fully qualified landscape architect for over 20 years and has been involved in every major project undertaken out of the Winnipeg office.
 In addition to his Canadian projects, Mike has also worked in the U.S., Bermuda and China.
 He is known as an enthusiastic champion of new ideas, and thrives on collaboration with clients and other design professionals.
-He is perhaps best described innovative yet practical, striving to maintain high design and graphic standards within the firm by challenging and supporting each effort.
+He is perhaps best described as innovative yet practical, striving to maintain high design and graphic standards within the firm by challenging and supporting each effort.

 Position: Vice-President, Fund Services & CFO, Mutual Funds, Investors Group